Search Results

 Celebrating another fabulous Fondo! < Back 2024 EA2EVL Fondo a Success Debbie Stellrecht Oct 8, 2024 Celebrating another fabulous Fondo!
 Erie Cattaraugus Rail Trail thanks each and every 2024 EA2EVL Fondo sponsor, donor, rider, volunteer and cheerleader for supporting our biggest annual fundraiser for its 4th year!
 You've given so much to help us build more of the trail from the Orchard Park Train Depot to the West Falls Depot.
 The fundraising total will take a little time to shake out, but we're thrilled to report that once again 400 riders were able to enjoy a beautiful 42 mile ride in great weather and safety.
 Stay tuned to our Facebook page for more photos and video of this incredible event.
 Previous Next

-- West Falls NY Forward LPC Meeting Next Tuesday
+- Great turnout at West Falls NY Forward Public Workshop!

 - ECRT and UB invite Public input on trail plans